rourabpaul1986/academic_web_scripts/SNUC/attendacne_update/README.md

 # Mail ID Matcher
+As the LMS IDs of the students are roll-number based, while the attendance sheet we received is registration number based, we considered email IDs as unique identifiers to accurately identify the students.
 This project provides a Python script to match mail IDs from a CSV file against an Excel file (with multiple sheets).
 If a match is found, the script copies the corresponding value from the **35th column** of the Excel sheet.